 In a cluster environment, avoid using a SAN or NAS to store the data from multiple RavenDB nodes in the same physical location.
 It is much better to have each node use its local disks because this way there is no contention between the different nodes on the same storage resources.

 Storage latency is also a very important factor in RavenDB's performance.
 If you are running on cloud infrastructure, you should ensure that you are using high IOPS disks.
 Avoid options such as burstable performance, since under load RavenDB may consume all the burst capacity available and suffer because it is being throttled.
 If this happens, you'll usually get a warning about slow I/O in the studio.
 If you are running on physical hardware, use an SSD or NVMe drives.
 Drives using HDD will work, but may result in high latencies under load because of the rotational disk seek times.

 Advanced scenarios may call to splitting I/O among multiple disks.
 Having separate drives for data, journals and indexes.
-You can read more about it in the document about the structure of data on disk.
+You can read more about it in the document about the customizing RavenDB Data files location.

 RavenDB will typically use two ports.
 One for HTTPS traffic, for clients and browsers and one for TCP, used by the cluster nodes to communicate with each other.
 Both the HTTPS and TCP traffic are encrypted by default (unless you explicitly specify the unsecured setup) using TLS 1.2.
 Be sure to open both ports in the firewall to allow the cluster node to talk to one another.